 Building on the topic of thought leadership, inbound marketing is what allows your company to be ‘organic’ in how you bring customers in the door or to your site.
 Outbound marketing almost always feels like the ‘used car salesman’ who will say or do whatever they can to make a sale—which inherently feels like your interests are not first as a consumer.
 Inbound marketing is about building trust, not just growing traffic.

 We’re biased…because we know what works, the 310 Creative team has been in the marketing industry since before the internet!
 We’ve seen trends grow and we know what works, we’ve helped clients with both inbound and outbound over the years.
-Our track record is great, but we knew the future was coming—and we wanted to help companies like yours save money and have the greatest impact—so we focused our digital marketing agency based in Los Angeles all around inbound marketing.
+Our track record is great, but we knew the future was coming—and we wanted to help companies like yours save money and have the greatest impact—so we focused our expertise all around inbound marketing.

 The benefits of inbound marketing far outweigh the benefits of outbound.
 If you want to grow your business you should put together a strategy for inbound—it doesn’t have to be lengthy or expensive.
 It could be as simple as starting with a blog post a month—but the key is to start, as soon as possible!
 Whether you hire an agency or go in on your own you need to understand that building a strong business is a marathon, not a sprint!